 A conflict may arise when researchers who feel strongly about a subject has the possibility to bias the result in favor of personal belief or influence or funding entity.
-While researchers encourage collaboration and do their utmost to exclude any influence from their investigation.
+Researchers are encouraged to collaborate and do their utmost to exclude any influence from their investigation.
 Ensuring data integrity is a primary concern in research and using transparent and reliable data analysis that is adequately prepared to be demonstrable.